Google Nexus 7 OTA 4.1.2

 Images from: EE Times

-Posted on October 9, 2012, in Android, ASUS, Gadgets, Google, Software, Tablets and tagged Android, bug fixes, EE Times, Google, jbq, Jelly bean, Nexus, Nexus 7, open source project, xda developers.
+Posted on October 9, 2012, in Android, Archive, ASUS, Gadgets, Google, Software, Tablets and tagged Android, bug fixes, EE Times, Google, jbq, Jelly bean, Nexus, Nexus 7, open source project, xda developers.
 Bookmark the permalink.
 Leave a Comment.